TJU-Hayasaka/TJDe-Net/README.md

 # TJDe-Net
-TJDehaze Dataset &amp; TJDe-Net model
+TJDehaze Dataset & TJDe-Net model

 ## Environment Requirements
 The model has been tested and is confirmed to work in the following environment: